ShaqEd92/Books-App/README.md

 # Lybrary

-Web application where users add their favorite books, allowing other users to find books to read, and comment on discussion board.
+Web application on which users can add their favorite books, allowing other users to find books to read, and comment on discussion board.

 ### Technologies